Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Main Remarks

+\item Even if we consider functional \eqref{a} as it is for the sake of argument then the first part $J_{\rm cor}$ corresponds to the standard MSE functional (see, Eq. \eqref{eq:5*}) and renders the optimal solution on minimization; (see, e.g., \cite{Haykin, LMSBook1}).
+The second component $Z(k)$ corresponds to a $k$-dependent complex error that corrupts standard MSE functional and makes the output complex.
+This impedes $J(\bw)$ to converge at the first place since it is unknown if $Z(k)\to 0$ as $k\to+\infty$.
+Even if it converges (i.e., $Z(k)\to 0$), the solution will converge to the optimal solution with high steady state error owing to the contribution of $Z(k)$.

-Herein, $\Re$ and $\Im$ denote the real and the imaginary parts, respectively.
-In fact, an inappropriate use of the relation $ E[x^*(k-\Delta)\by(k)] = E[x(k-\Delta)\by^*(k)] $ led to the simplified expression \eqref{eq:5}.
-However, this is not possible for a complex system unless $ E[\Im\{x(k-\Delta)\by^*(k)\}]=0$ for all $k$, i.e., the cross-correlation $\bp$ between $\bx$ and $\by$, is strictly real, which is very strong and unrealistic assumption for complex system identification, if not impossible.
-Regardless of the fact, the objective function $J(\bw)$ in Eq. \eqref{eq:5} appears to be a complex-valued function.
-It is simply due to the presence of $\bw^H\bp$ (instead of $\Re\{\bw^H\bp\}$ as in \eqref{eq:5*}) which is complex.
-We emphasize that the MSE is supposed to be a real-valued quadratic function.
-Therefore, any variant of the CLMS based on the objective function \eqref{eq:5} is highly felicitous to diverge or even fail.
-The proposed FCLMS can be expected to work only in the real cases.
-However, in that situation, it will be simply a fractional-order variant of the LMS introduced in \cite{FLMS} but not the CLMS.
-The performance of similar fractional-order variants has already been debated in \cite{bershad2017comments}, where it is established that they have no advantage over the conventional LMS.
-As will be discussed later on (see Section \ref{r:design}), there is a discrepancy between the pseudo-code implementation in \cite[Table 1]{CFLMS} and the suggested theoretical derivation of the FCLMS.
-Consequently, this flaw is only relevant to the theoretical presentation of the algorithm which does not correspond to the implementation.
+\item In the light of the discussion above, any variant of the CLMS based on the objective function \eqref{eq:5} is expected to either diverge or completely fail.
+Hence, the proposed FCLMS may only work in the real cases when it is simply a fractional-order variant of the LMS introduced in \cite{FLMS}.
+The performance of the fractional-order variants in \cite{FLMS} has already been debated in \cite{bershad2017comments, WS}, where it is observed that they have no advantage over the conventional LMS.

+\item As will be discussed later on (see Point $3$ in Remark \ref{Rem2}), there is a discrepancy between the pseudo-code implementation in \cite[Table 1]{CFLMS} and the theoretical derivation of the FCLMS.
+Consequently, the aforementioned discussion is only relevant to the theoretical presentation of the algorithm which, in turn, differs from pseudo-code implementation.